vicjax/vicjax-dotfiles/README.md

 # :rose::rose::rose:vicjax.dotfile :smile::smile::smile: #

-This is a dotfile which config your terminal.
+This is a dotfile that config your terminal.

-A dotfile like `.vimrc`, `.bashrc`...which is a custom configuration file for a application.
+A dotfile like `.vimrc`, `.bashrc`...which is a custom configuration file for an application.

-Sometimes we need config our own enviroment and applications even our systems,but when we need know when and what changed have done after once or more times config,or we need use same configuration in ohter systerms,this make things difficult.
-So we using git to manage this configuration files.
+Sometimes we need to config our environment and applications even our systems, but when we need to know when and what changed have been done after once or more times config, or we need to use the same configuration in other systems, this makes things difficult.
+So we using git to manage these configuration files.

-Now you can use this to create,copy,restore your configuration quickly and efficiently.
+Now you can use this to create, copy, restore your configuration quickly and efficiently.

 ## :hand:Getting Started :orange_book:

-You need download or clone this repository first:
+You need to download or clone this repository first:

 - using git by `git clone https://github.com/vicjax/vicjax-dotfiles.git`;
 - or download .zip by click [vicjax-dotfile](https://github.com/vicjax/vicjax-dotfiles/archive/master.zip and unzip it.)

 ## :hand:Prerequisites:orange_book:

-Before you config your softwares using `.dotfiles`, you should make sure you have installed that:
+Before you config your software using `.dotfiles`, you should make sure you have installed that:

 - the necessary tools `curl` or `wget` and `git`;
-- the softwares you want to config like `vim` `neovim` ...
+- the software you want to config like `vim` `neovim` ...

-Also you can use the script `appcheck.sh` to check and install above software you just need execute in terminal:
+Also, you can use the script `appcheck.sh` to check and install the above software you just need to execute in the terminal:

 ```sh
 cd /the/path/to/vicjax-dotfiles/